2 Ways to Get the Highest SSS Pension | Have a Comfortable Retirement

 1. Complete the 120 contributions

-To avail of an SSS pension, you must have paid at least 120 contributions.
+You must have made at least 120 contributions to qualify for the pension.
 Hence, others recommend stopping paying after ten (10) years.

 We have created an Excel sheet to see how much pension you’ll get with only 120 contributions for the MSCs available.